awsdocs/aws-proton-user-guide/doc_source/ag-template-sync-configs.md

 # Template sync configurations<a name="ag-template-sync-configs"></a>

 Learn how to configure a template to let AWS Proton sync from template bundles located in registered git repositories that you define\.
 When a commit is pushed to your repository, AWS Proton checks for changes to your repository template bundles\.
 If it detects a template bundle change, a new minor or major version of its template is created, if the version doesn’t already exist\.
+AWS Proton currently supports GitHub, GitHub Enterprise, and BitBucket\.

 ## Pushing a commit to a synced template bundle<a name="ag-commits"></a>